 When to Water

 For the casual gardener, knowing how to care for plants can be a source of frustration.
-In no case is this more true than on the question of watering.
+In no case is this truer than on the question of watering.
 As too many folks have learned, plants are more likely to be killed by watering too much than too little.

 For most gardens, an inch of water per week (a combination of rain and irrigation) should be sufficient.
 An inch of water will penetrate about six inches of soil.